Did you ever try to focus on something that was or is just too painful?

 And during this time in which culture is claiming to be inclusive–by excluding many voices of the average citizen–it continues to push certain segments aside.
 One such group are the poor.
 Many of the poor are people of color.
 Since poor people are seen as bad, lazy, and unwanted, many people of color are seen that way.

 That is what angers me.
 I was pushed out because I was poor.
-I missed opportunities because the poverty from which I had come did not open the same doors as those from more affluent sectors of society.
-There was, and is, a prejudice to those who come from poor areas.
-For instance, I live in North Central Regina Canada.
-It is one of Canada’s poorest and roughest areas.
-Many refer to it as the hood.
+I missed opportunities because the poverty from which I had come did not open the same doors like those from more affluent sectors of society.
+There was, and is, prejudice against those who come from poor areas.
+For instance, I live in one of Canada’s poorest and roughest areas.

-The division in my country is that areas like North Central Regina develop a mistrust of mainstream culture.
 Their experience is not one of inclusiveness but of being pushed out devalued, and even being disdained.
-Mainstream culture does not want to be bothered with the people it marginalizes and sees poverty not as a society issues but as something poor people brought on themselves.
+Mainstream culture does not want to be bothered with the people it marginalizes and sees poverty not as a social issue but as something poor people brought on themselves.

 So, when impoverished Indigenous women go missing they dare not see them as one of their own.
 That is a maddingly true tragedy